Free Interpreting Services

-A free phone interpreter is available 24 hours a day, every day of the year.
+Nursing and practice support staff who are working with a private medical practitioner registered with TIS National can also access the service using the same client code.
+A free interpreter is available 24 hours a day, every day of the year.

-Telephone and Onsite Interpreters can be booked in advance to ensure that an interpreter is available for the consultation.
-Interpreters are sourced from across Australia to enhance your access to the right language.
+NOTE: Telephone and Onsite Interpreters can be booked in advance to ensure that an interpreter is available for the consultation.
 Book an on site interpreter online with as much notice as possible.
+Make a note of the patient’s need for an interpreter and the patient’s preferred language/s in their chart for future reference.
+Document that an interpreter was used in the patient’s record including the interpreter’s code.

 This program supports access to private allied health services by non-English speaking clients and ensure free interpreting services are available to AHPs working in private practice to communicate with non-English speaking clients.
 Registered AHPs can receive FREE access to Immediate phone interpreting, Pre-booked phone interpreting and On-site interpreting.